josephtesfaye/josephs-notes/_posts/2019-05-24-midnight-express.md

 airport to the ghettos, then to the prison, and finally to the psychiatric house.
 Nothing felt realistic yet everything had happened for real.
-Both the acting and the shooting were blatant and bold to bring up that realistic and absurd feeling, like the brutal fighting between the protagonist Willliam Hayes and his fellow indiscreet prisoner Rifki, whose tongue was cultishly biten off.
+Both the acting and the shooting were blatant and bold to bring up that realistic and absurd feeling, like the brutal fighting between the protagonist William Hayes and his fellow indiscreet prisoner Rifki, whose tongue was cultishly biten off.
 Besides, you got to see a showcase of environmental homesexuality, the raw sexual desire and psychiatric decomposition from the prolonged detention.